homanchou/xr/book/01-About-this-book.md

 ## What this book is about

-This book is a step-by-step guide to building a website that is also a platform for VR immersive experiences using Babylon.js (3D graphics in the browser), Elixir (serverside language/runtime that acts like an operating system), WebRTC (voice chat and video streams) and Phoenix Channels (other realtime communications).
-I'll take you through the steps of starting a new project from the very first commit.
-We'll gradually build capabilities up that you would expect in a VR immersive world such as seeing each other's avatar, hearing each other talk, being able to grab and throw things etc.  I'll be building something specific for my platform, but hopefully it gives you some ideas for building your own worlds.
-Or give you a deep understanding of this particular stack so that you can contribute back to my open-source project.
-By the end of the book you'll be able to deploy your own website that folks can easily visit in any head-mounted-display (HMD) that ships with a web browser such as the Oculus Quest.
+This book is a step-by-step guide to building a website that is also a platform for VR immersive experiences using Babylon.js (3D graphics in the browser), Elixir (serverside language/runtime), WebRTC (voice chat and video streams) and Phoenix Channels (websocket communications).
+I'll take you through the steps of starting a new web project from the very beginning.
+We'll gradually build capabilities up that you would expect in a VR immersive world such as seeing each other's avatar, hearing each other talk, being able to grab and throw things etc.  I'll be building a web platform that can host many rooms with different VR games.
+Hopefully it gives you some ideas and building blocks for building your own worlds.
+You can cherry pick the bits you like.
+Hopefully this book gives you a deep understanding of this particular stack I'm using so that you can contribute back to my open-source project.
+By the end of the book you'll be able to deploy your own website that folks can easily visit in any head-mounted-display (HMD) that ships with a web browser such as the Quest.

 ### Who is this book for?